Rules and Regulations

 Films must be from 1 minute (minimum length) to 2 minutes (maximum length).

-Films must be submitted by the due date advertised on this website and submitted in the format described.
+Films must be submitted by the due date advertised on the website and submitted in DCP Format ready for Screening.

 Films may be in any language or have no dialogue at all.
 Non-English audio are encouraged to have English subtitles.